Road Tripping Western Australia, Part One

-A metal boardwalk runs along a length of the cliffs here and you can see right down into the clear waters,
+From a metal, boardwalk that runs along a length of the cliffs, you can see right down into the clear waters,

-We even saw a ray of some sort swimming close to shore.
+We even got to see a ray of some sort swimming close to shore.

 It was a beautiful walk under the clear skies.